hallamaria1997/02476_mlops/reports/README.md

 > **How many credits did you end up using during the project and what service was most expensive?**
 >
 > Answer length: 25-100 words.
 >
-> Example:
-> *Group member 1 used ..., Group member 2 used ..., in total ... credits was spend during development.
-The service*
-> *costing the most was ... due to ...*
->
 > Answer: